jeffreykegler/hoonlint/misc/whitespace.md

 # Udon

+Currently,
-This standard does not address
+this standard does not address
 Udon (Unmarkdown) whitespace conventions.

 # SELGAP